 Rule Nr.
 3 demands to reduce cognitive load.
 Keep things simple.
 Engage as little brainpower as necessary.
 Because of the brain’s mental model of the world, simplicity is crucial.

 As the neurobiologist, Robert Sapolsky writes that ‘Everything about our hominin past has honed us to be responsive to one face at a time.’
-We have hunter-gatherer brains that excel in focusing on a single moving prey animal or an only edible fruit at a time.
+We have hunter-gatherer brains that excel in focusing on a single moving prey animal or only one edible fruit at a time.

 Consequently/, that is why we can’t correctly multitask and perceive single-focussed work, or flow, as the most rewarding.

 Sequential simplicity is a requirement for our model-making brains.
 And fighting this physiological condition is asking for trouble.

 Similarly, Golden Rule Nr.4 of UI Design is to make user interfaces consistent.
 We crave meaning and always try to make sense of random events.
 We love consistency.

 Simplicity Is a Guiding Principle.
 So Why not Keep it Super Simple?

 In conclusion, the quest for the essential is part of the human condition.
 Then, here is the question we have to answer: How can we best live with our hunter-gatherer’s brains in a technology-driven complex world?

 The KISS Principle is useful from the consumer’s perspective.
 But it is also beneficial for a company internally to anchor vision and strategy.
 And if we understand as individuals how marketing works, we have a better chance to be immune to it and avoid a pattern of consumerist overspending.